-FINAL DISSERTATION
+FINAL DISSERTATION FORMAT OPTIONS AND GUIDELINES

-The dissertation represents the culminating demonstration of students' ability to incorporate theories and methods into the framing and execution of a problem or issues that attests to their originality and independence as a researcher-scholar applying knowledge to real-world situations Because of changes in the academy, especially in scholarly publishing, doctoral students want greater flexibility in disseminating their ideas.
+The dissertation represents the culminated demonstration of students' ability to incorporate theories and methods into the framing and execution of a problem or issue that attests to their originality and independence as a researcher-scholar applying knowledge to real-world situations.
+Because of changes in the academy, especially in scholarly publishing, doctoral students want greater flexibility in disseminating their ideas.
 Working with the approach of their dissertation chair and other committee members, students may view their dissertation as a product marking a milestone in their intellectual development or as part of a process in becoming an independent member of the community of scholars and researchers.
 This will also keep our Ph.D.
 Program competitive with other programs that are offering this format.

-As of Spring 2010, the final dissertation is one of two options for completion of the dissertation requirement.
-Option I is the traditional dissertation which is determined by the Doctoral Dissertation Committee.
-Option II is the alternative dissertation which includes research based articles along with a traditional introduction and a conclusion section.
+There are two (2) format options for the dissertation.
+Option I is the traditional dissertation, five (5) chapters with content determined by the Doctoral Dissertation Committee.
+Option II is the alternative dissertation which includes a minimum of three (3) research based articles along with an introduction and a conclusion section.
 Option II still adheres to the chapter arrangement and bundles the following in a cohesive document: The first chapter contains the introduction and full literature review.
-The middle chapters contain two or more articles that have been submitted, accepted, are in press or published in refereed journals.
+The middle chapters contain three (3) or more articles related to their dissertation topic that have been submitted, accepted, are in press or published in refereed journals.
 The final chapter contains the conclusion and covers the breadth of the articles.
+Outlines of the Alternative Dissertation Format for the proposal and final dissertation are provided below.